willy3087/fastapi_mcp/README.md

 Once your FastAPI app with MCP integration is running, you can connect to it with any MCP client supporting SSE, such as Cursor:

-1. Run your application
+1. Run your application.

 2. In Cursor -> Settings -> MCP, use the URL of your MCP server endpoint (e.g., `http://localhost:8000/mcp`) as sse.

-3. Cursor will discover all available tools and resources automatically
+3. Cursor will discover all available tools and resources automatically.

 ## Connecting to the MCP Server using [mcp-proxy stdio](https://github.com/sparfenyuk/mcp-proxy?tab=readme-ov-file#1-stdio-to-sse)